 Following the death of her parents, teenager Gail Bowers has come to stay with her older sister Anne and Anne’s husband Clark.
 They have custody of Gail until she becomes an adult but Gail rebels against their insistence that she go on to college after graduating.
 Gail befriends neighbour Francie who bring an ouija board over to play with, suggesting that Gail can use it to contact her parents.
 At night, Gail feels a dark presence in her room and on top of her.
 Afterwards, Gail’s behaviour becomes more malicious.
 After Anne finds Gail coming on to Clark sexually, they take her to a psychologist.
 However, when she starts to manifest psychic phenomena, his only advice is that they bring in a priest to conduct an exorcism.

-The Asylum is a company that has had some success in recent years specialising in low-budget films that come out mimicking the titles of big-budget, high-profile releases in the hopes that people won’t look too closely or notice the difference.
+The Asylum is a company that has had some success since the mid-2000s specialising in low-budget films that come out mimicking the titles of big-budget, high-profile releases in the hopes that people won’t look too closely or notice the difference.
 It is a strategy they call ‘mockbusters’ and has produced titles such as Snakes on a Train (2006), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012), among others.

 Exorcism: The Possession of Gail Bowers was The Asylum’s mockbuster response to the hit of The Exorcism of Emily Rose (2005) – a few years later they offered a far more direct Found Footage knockoff with Anneliese: The Exorcist Tapes (2011).
 The Asylum have simply riffed on all the cliches of the exorcism and possession genre that were well and truly set in place by this point and would be ground into tedious repetition by other imitators over the next few years.
-There is the implied conservative Christian agenda – the possessed is a teenage girl who is rebelling against (step)-parental authority telling her how to run her life; she becomes possessed after using an ouija board; she begins to act in an assertively sexual way after becoming possessed.
+(For a more detailed overview see Exorcism Films).
+There is the implied conservative Christian agenda – the possessed is a teenage girl who is rebelling against (step)-parental authority telling her how to run her life; she becomes possessed after using an ouija board; and after becoming possessed, she begins to act in an assertively sexual way.